AkashPulluru/Correlation-Calculator/Readme.md

 -In the future, this project will seek to use other public APIs for other asset price data

 Implementation Timeline
--Friday: Finish d3 rendering of one graph, onboard a second graph if possible
+-Friday: Onboard a second graph using d3, update internal logic
--Monday: Add second graph into presentation
+-Monday: Do correlation calculations, add third graph
--Tuesday: Do correlation calculations, add third graph
+-Tuesday: Styling, finishing touches
--Wednesday: Styling, finishing touches
+-Wednesday: (bonus) Add hover element, add other data feeds
--Thursday: Bonus features
+-Thursday: Bonus features (convexity, ROI, etc)

 Please see a wireframe here https://wireframe.cc/6QfusH